-the designated authorities must take account of a range of information when assessing the risk level in the system as a whole, and must set the buffer rate accordingly.
+&lt;sup>9 Analysis by the BCBS shows that the credit-to-GDP gap is a useful starting point for guiding decisions on countercyclical capital buffer rates, but its performance varies over time and across countries.
+Given the diversity and the dynamic nature of financial systems, the specificities of national economies, and the significant differences in the availability of data in the EU, the designated authorities must take account of a range of information when assessing the risk level in the system as a whole, and must set the buffer rate accordingly.
 This information includes additional indicators that warn of an increase in risk at the level of the system as a whole.
 The quantitative and qualitative information used in this assessment, including the buffer guide and the additional indicators, lay the foundation for explaining and substantiating decisions on the buffer rate.

-10 Because the calculations of indicators are based on past developments, it is necessary to subject the buffer rate signalled by the individual indicators to expert judgment, and to take account of any new findings.
+&lt;sup>10 Because the calculations of indicators are based on past developments, it is necessary to subject the buffer rate signalled by the individual indicators to expert judgment, and to take account of any new findings.
 We consequently established that the indicator used in the past (LTD ratio) is less suited in the current circumstances to identifying risks in the segment of bank balance sheet strength.
 The LTD ratio would have good predictive power for a crisis similar to the global financial crisis, but in the current situation there is practically no longer any funding of loans through borrowing at banks in the rest of the world, which means that the likelihood of the LTD ratio rising sharply again is low.
 In the pursuit of effective risk identification, as an alternative to the LTD ratio we included an indicator in the third quarter of 2023 that in accordance with the requirements of Recommendation ESRB/2014/1 reflects the change in bank balance sheet structure and bank business models (a measure of the strength of bank balance sheets), similarly to the LTD ratio.